 Getting there: From Strasbourg, take the train to Colmar and then a local bus to Kaysersberg (buses don’t run often).

-This cute, little village is absolutely charming.
+This cute, little village is absolutely charming and another fun day trips from Strasbourg.
 Located along the Alsace Wine Route, there’s some to see here besides the vineyards.

 Walking through Ribeauville is fun – colorful houses with flowers on display, medieval castles and churches, and historical monuments are scattered throughout the old town but be warned, it is also another small village so combine it with some more activities..

 If you visit in the warmer months also visit the vineyards – you’ll be rewarded with gorgeous views of the vines and the Alsace region.

 In general, the Alsace region is beyond cute – and I do believe, that part of France should be on any France itinerary.